 How to Implement Elaboration

 The concept of elaboration sounds great, but the tricky part is how to effectively implement the technique.
-Here are a few suggestions:
+Here are a few suggestions to help:

 - Cross-reference different ideas, even if your professor or class materials didn’t explicitly do so.
-By comparing and contrasting relatable components, you’ll better understand the nuances of each, how they interplay, and you’ll be less likely to confuse the two.
+By comparing and contrasting relatable components, you’ll better understand the nuances of each and how they interplay, and you’ll be less likely to confuse the two.

 - Make the content relatable.
 While elaborating on a concept, relate it to your own life experiences or memories for a stronger memory anchor.
 Integrating new material with concepts you already know helps you organize the new ideas, facilitating recall in the future, such as on test day.